hmqcnoesy/booknotes/VGL Programming.md

 CONSTANT PI = 3.14159
 ```

 Arrays use the keyword and optional specified sizing.
-Indices start at 1:

 ```
 ARRAY my_list_dynamic